CLG Na Fianna: Hurling

-The club finally won their first ever Dublin Senior Hurling Championship in 2023 when they defeated Ballyboden St. Enda's in the final on a score line of 2-19 to 0-09 and went on to contest the Leinster Senior Club Hurling Championship, losing to Kilkenny champions, O'Loughlin Gaels by a single point.
+The club finally won their first ever Dublin Senior Hurling Championship in 2023 when they defeated Ballyboden St. Enda's in the final on a score line of 2–19 to 0-09 and went on to contest the Leinster Senior Club Hurling Championship, losing to Kilkenny champions, O'Loughlin Gaels by a single point.

 The 2024 season proved to be one of the best ever years for hurling in Na Fianna.
-The senior hurling team successfully defended their Dublin Senior Hurling Championship title in dramatic fashion, scoring a injury time goal to defeat Kilmacud Crokes in the final by a single point on a score line of 3-16 to 2-18.
-They then went on to win the Leinster Senior Club Hurling Championship, defeating Offaly champions Kilcormac-Killoughey, 2-22 to 2-16.
-The season was wrapped up with the ultimate achievement of winning the All-Ireland Senior Club Hurling Championship beating Cork champions Sarsfields, 2-23 to 0-20.
+The senior hurling team successfully defended their Dublin Senior Hurling Championship title in dramatic fashion, scoring an injury time goal to defeat Kilmacud Crokes in the final by a single point on a score line of 3–16 to 2–18.
+They then went on to win the Leinster Senior Club Hurling Championship, defeating Offaly champions Kilcormac-Killoughey, 2–22 to 2–16.
+The season was wrapped up with the ultimate achievement of winning the All-Ireland Senior Club Hurling Championship beating Cork champions Sarsfields, 2–23 to 0-20.

-Na Fianna won a third Dublin SHC title in a row, following a "dramatic stoppage time winner" over Lucan Sarsfields, in the 2025 final, 1-20 to 0-22.
+Na Fianna won a third Dublin SHC title in a row, following a "dramatic stoppage time winner" over Lucan Sarsfields, in the 2025 final, 1–20 to 0-22.